 "I am very pleased the chamber has looked at its plans again.

 "The civic society will strongly support the new application."

-Scott Knowles, chief executive of the East Midlands Chamber, said: "As a business, we have to try to maximise our return on our investment in the property, which means making it as attractive as possible to an investing developer.
+Scott Knowles, chief executive at East Midlands Chamber, said: "As a business, we have to try to maximise our return on our investment in the property, which means making it as attractive as possible to an investing developer.

 "To that end - and not influenced by the wishes of the civic society in any way - we have submitted an outline planning application that suggests conversion of Thornfield house to four flats, simply to widen the range of dwellings available on the site.